-Table 1: Commonly used sources of employment data Data sources Labour Force Survey Census Jobs in Australia Data characteristics Role Provides Australia's official measure of employment Measures the people in Australia on census night and their characteristics, including labour force status Provides the number and nature of filled jobs, the people who hold them and their employers Spatial detail Statistical Area 4 (SA4) and above Statistical Area 2 (SA2) and above, Local Government Areas (LGA), Remoteness Areas, and other standard census geographies SA2s and above, LGAs Frequency Monthly (quarterly at industry level) Every five years Annually Timeliness Released month after reference period Released just over a year after reference period Released over two years after reference period Reference period Months (quarterly smoothed over a year for industry data) The week before the census in August Financial years Time series October 1998 onwards Census time series dataset Currently 2015-16 to 2019-20 ANZSIC detail 1 digit (eg, 'mining', 'manufacturing') Down to 4-digit (eg, 'Iron ore mining', 'milk and cream processing') 1-digit at SA2 and LGA, 2-digit (eg, 'metal ore mining', 'food product manufacturing') at SA4 Survey/count location Place of usual residence Place of usual residence and Place of work Place of usual residence Smoothing regional labour force data At the SA4 scale, monthly observations from the LFS should be smoothed and presented as a yearly average due to volatility of the underlying data.
-LFS data is useful for understanding medium and long-term regional trends but short-term (less than a year) changes should be used with caution.
-All data presented in this factsheet is based on a 12-month average.
+Table 1: Commonly used sources of employment data Data sources Labour Force Survey Census Jobs in Australia Data characteristics Role Provides Australia's official measure of employment Measures the people in Australia on census night and their characteristics, including labour force status Provides the number and nature of filled jobs, the people who hold them and their employers Spatial detail Statistical Area 4 (SA4) and above Statistical Area 2 (SA2) and above, Local Government Areas (LGA), Remoteness Areas, and other standard census geographies SA2 and above, LGA Frequency Monthly (quarterly at industry level) Every five years Annually Timeliness Released month after reference period Released just over a year after reference period Released over two years after reference period Reference period Monthly Modelled estimates (MRM1) and quarterly, smoothed over a year for industry The week before the census in August Financial years Time series MRM1 from January 2012, Industry (RQ1) from August 1999 quarter Census time series dataset From the 2011-12 financial year ANZSIC detail 1 digit (e.g, 'mining', 'manufacturing') Down to 4-digit (e.g, 'Iron ore mining', 'milk and cream processing') 1-digit at SA2 and LGA, 2-digit (e.g, 'metal ore mining', 'food product manufacturing') at SA4 Survey/count location Place of usual residence Place of usual residence and Place of work Place of usual residence ABS modelled estimates and smoothed regional labour force data The ABS introduced modelled estimates for the LFS at the SA4 level, improving on direct survey estimates.
+It is recommended to use modelled estimates over the direct survey estimates whenever possible to report on employment and unemployment rates for regional labour markets.
+Note that ACT SA4 estimates will continue to use direct survey estimates.
+Other LFS data such as age and industry should be smoothed and presented as a yearly average due to volatility of the underlying data.
+All data presented in this factsheet is based on ABS modelled estimates (Table MRM1).